African humid period: Implications for future global warming

 Some simulations of global warming and increased carbon dioxide concentrations have shown a substantial increase in precipitation in the Sahel/Sahara.
-This and the increased plant growth directly induced by carbon dioxide could lead to an expansion of vegetation into present-day desert, although it would be less extensive than during the mid-Holocene and perhaps accompanied by a northward shift of the desert, i.e. a drying of northernmost Africa.
-Such a precipitation increase may also reduce the amount of dust originating in Northern Africa, with effects on hurricane activity in the Atlantic and increased threats of hurricane strikes in the Caribbean, the Gulf of Mexico and the East Coast of the United States of America.
+This and the increased plant growth directly induced by carbon dioxide could lead to an expansion of vegetation into present-day desert, although it would be less extensive than during the mid-Holocene and perhaps accompanied by a northward shift of the desert, i.e., a drying of northernmost Africa.
+Such a precipitation increase may also reduce the amount of dust originating in Northern Africa, with effects on hurricane activity in the Atlantic and increased threats of hurricane strikes in the Caribbean, the Gulf of Mexico and the East Coast of the United States.

-The Special Report on Global Warming of 1.5 °C and the IPCC Fifth Assessment Report indicate that global warming will likely result in increased precipitation across most of East Africa, parts of Central Africa and the principal wet season of West Africa, although there is significant uncertainty related to these projections especially for West Africa.
+The Special Report on Global Warming of 1.5 °C and the IPCC Fifth Assessment Report indicate that global warming will likely result in increased precipitation across most of East Africa, parts of Central Africa, and the principal wet season of West Africa, although there is significant uncertainty related to these projections, especially for West Africa.
 In addition, the end of the 20th century drying trend may be due to global warming.
-On the other hand, West Africa and parts of East Africa may become drier during given seasons and months.
-Currently, the Sahel is becoming greener but precipitation has not fully recovered to levels reached in the mid-20th century.
+On the other hand, West Africa and parts of East Africa may become drier during certain seasons and months.
+Currently, the Sahel is becoming greener, but precipitation has not fully recovered to levels reached in the mid-20th century.

 Climate models have yielded equivocal results about the effects of anthropogenic global warming on the Sahara/Sahel precipitation.
 Human-caused climate change occurs through different mechanisms than the natural climate change that led to the AHP: Human-mediated climate change drives increased precipitation mainly through increased atmospheric moisture availability and disproportionate warming of the extratropics which strengthen the monsoon circulation, moderated by increased atmospheric stability, while the natural climate change is driven by a stronger monsoon circulation.
 The direct effect of heat on plants may be detrimental.
 Non-linear increases in vegetation cover are also possible, with several climate models showing abrupt increases when global temperatures rise by 2–4 C-change.
 One study in 2003 showed that vegetation intrusions in the Sahara can occur within decades after strong rises in atmospheric carbon dioxide but would not cover more than about 45% of the Sahara.
 That climate study also indicated that vegetation expansion can only occur if grazing or other perturbations to vegetation growth do not hamper it.
 On the other hand, increased irrigation and other measures to increase vegetation growth such as the Great Green Wall could enhance it.
 A 2022 study indicated that while increased greenhouse gas concentrations by themselves are not sufficient to start an AHP if greenhouse gas-vegetation feedbacks are ignored, they lower the threshold for orbital changes to induce Sahara greening.